 In FY 2024, FLO organized its first Zumbathon on World Mental Health Day, inviting all employees, their families, and friends to a vibrant event that linked physical activity with mental well-being.
 Led by one of our own employees, the Zumbathon was a spirited affair where participants danced away stress and boosted their mental health.
-This event not only promoted wellness but also underscored FLO's commitment to community welfare, as funds were raised for Motivaction Jeunesse.
+This event not only promoted wellness but also underscored FLO's commitment to community welfare, as funds were raised for Le Club des Petits Déjeuners.
 All contributions were donated to the foundation, and FLO matched these donations up to a certain amount.